Ocean governance in Africa and Europe – an introduction

 Human activity is already over-reliant on the ocean’s ability to buffer against the impacts of climate change.
 Coincidently, blue acceleration and the prospects of the blue economy are opening wide horizons – so much so that the African Union talks of a ‘new frontier of African renaissance’.
 Given the outsize political nature of the ocean ecosystem, only a new paradigm of international cooperation can assure its preservation and fair and sustainable use.
 The following figures illustrate how Africa and Europe are confronted by this joint responsibility.

 60% of the ocean lies beyond the borders of national jurisdiction.
-Hence, efficient ecological policy-making hinge on international consensus.
+Hence, efficient ecological policy-making hinges on international consensus.

 Although the African continent is almost three times as large as Europe, its coastline stretches over 30 500 km, which is well below the European Union (EU)’s 68 000 km.
 This is called the ‘coastline paradox’.
 The two continents are indirectly bordering one another through roughly 20 000 km of coastline.